ruiagmsousa/ruiagmsousa.github.io/content/research/agg-green-elasticity/index.md

 ---
 title: "The Aggregate Green Elasticity of Substitution"
-date: 2025-05-05
+date: 2025-05-25
-lastmod: 2025-05-05
+lastmod: 2025-05-25
-tags: ["Energy","Macroeconomics","Elasticity of Substitution Estimation"]
+tags: ["Energy Transition","Elasticity of Substitution Estimation","Dirty Energy Substitutability"]
 author: ["Rui Sousa"]
 description: "Work In Progress"
-summary: "This paper proposes a new methodology to estimate the elasticity of substitution between pollutaing and non-polluting energy for the US.
+summary: "This paper proposes a new methodology to estimate the elasticity of substitution between polluting and non-polluting energy for the US.
 With a point estimate of 0.59, much closer to unity than previously thought, the energy transition will be more painful and uneven.
 It further suggests that subsidies are not a sufficient policy tool when used alone."
 cover:
     image: "us_y_ts_relative_energy_use_vs_price_wind.png"
     alt: "Relative Dirty Energy Prices and Clean Energy Consumption"